ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/oci-terraform/how-to-1.md

 }
 ```

 ### Add Outputs

-In the tf-compartment directory, create a file called outputs.tf.
+In the same directory, use a text editor to create a file named `outputs.tf`.

-IMPORTANT: Ensure that outputs.tf, provider.tf, and compartment.tf are in the same directory.

-Add the following code to outputs.tf.
+Add the following code to `outputs.tf`:

 ```bash { target="ubuntu:latest" }